ckeditor/ckeditor5/docs/updating/update-to-29.md

 	For custom builds, you may try removing the `package-lock.json` or `yarn.lock` files (if applicable) and reinstalling all packages before rebuilding the editor.
 For best results, make sure you use the most recent package versions.
 </info-box>

-# Migration to CKEditor 5 v29.x
+# Update to CKEditor 5 v29.x

-## Migration to CKEditor 5 v29.1.0
+## Update to CKEditor 5 v29.1.0

 For the entire list of changes introduced in version 29.1.0, see the [changelog for CKEditor 5 v29.1.0](https://github.com/ckeditor/ckeditor5/blob/master/CHANGELOG.md#2910-2021-08-02).